marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 ```
-Define the action callback functions Move() and Turn() in Tank.cpp:
+Define the action callback functions Move() and Turn() in CowPlayer.cpp:

 ```cpp

 ```

+On unreal > select BP_PawnPlayer > Collision > collision presets > set to physicsActor
+On unreal > select BP_PawnPlayer > physics > set simulate physics and enable gravity